How Toxic Friends Affect Your Mental Health

 • What are your emotions?

-If you’re questioning whether or not you’re in a toxic relationship, chances are you’re experiencing some negative emotions.
+If you question whether or not you’re in a toxic relationship, chances are you’re experiencing some negative emotions.
 Identify these emotions and remove them from the relationship.
-While your friendship may be triggering them, there’s a likely chance they could also be coming from a deeper place within you.
+While your friendship may trigger them, there’s a chance they could also be coming from a deeper place within you.

 • What are your boundaries?